 Statement as to whether the entire property, or just a part thereof (i.e., a room or rooms), will be used as a short term rental.

-Statement indicating how many times, and for how many days, the property was used as a short term rental within the previous calendar year.

 Notarized statement that the short term rental representative has the permission of the owner and authority to offer the property as a short term rental and act as the short term rental representative.